pedrosans/procris/README.md

 3. Manually

-	1. Install procris's dependencies
+	1. Install pwm's dependencies

 		`python3 gir1.2-gtk-3.0 python3-gi-cairo` python + gtk
-		`python3-xdg` free desktop standards used to configure and launch procris
+		`python3-xdg` free desktop standards used to configure and launch pwm
 		`gir1.2-wnck-3.0 libwnck-3-0` functions to navigate X windows
-		`gir1.2-appindicator3-0.1` used to indicate procris running on the statur bar
+		`gir1.2-appindicator3-0.1` used to indicate pwm running on the statur bar
 		`gir1.2-keybinder-3.0 python3-dbus` bind navigation functions to keyboard prefix + shortcuts
 		`python3-setproctitle` used to name the running process `python3-xlib,libx11-dev` used to listen the keyboard